Courts

 No hay anuncios

 The UCO gives another example.
 "Did they give you 8,000 or so last time?"
-This is what Uriz asks Koldo that June, allegedly about the payments received between February and March 2019.
-On those dates, the settlement of expenses made by the 8th to 0.000 Ábalos of 1,183.29 euros.
+This is what Uriz asks Koldo that June, presumably about the payments received between February and March 2019.
+At that time, the expense settlement8 was 8% and in Ábalos it was 1,183.29 euros.
 "Both amounts are significantly lower than the figure of 8,000 euros that Patricia referred to," says the report.
 Feijóo, in X.

 Cargando